Decadal forecast 2016

 Outlook for global climate in the coming years

-Forecast issued in January 2016.
-The forecast will next be updated in January 2017.
-Further discussion and background information can be found in this research article.
+Forecast issued in January 2017.
+The forecast will next be updated in January 2018.
+Further discussion and background information can be found in this research news article.

 Decadal forecasts, also called 'near-term' climate predictions, range up to a decade ahead.
 Predictions account for natural variability and climate change as these are expected to be of similar size in many parts of the world over this forecast period.
 Forecasts are experimental, so at this early stage of development expert advice is needed to assess the reliability of regional predictions.

 Long-range forecasts are unlike weather forecasts for the next few days.

 Forecasts are for a range of possible conditions over a wide region and time period.

 - Averaged over the five-year period 2017-2021, forecast patterns suggest enhanced warming over land, and at high northern latitudes.
 There is some indication of continued cool conditions in the Pacific sector of the Southern Ocean and enhanced warming in the Atlantic sector of the Southern Ocean.
 Current relatively cool conditions in the North Atlantic sub-polar gyre are predicted to return to more normal conditions with potentially important climate impacts over Europe, America and Africa.